ryantxr/triliant/readme.md

 Some of the SDK code it downright difficult to follow.
 Many functions are poorly named.

+*This is an early dev version and isn't ready for general usage*

 This library is meant to be a cleaner and better documented wrapper.

 This library will support: